 There are many factors to consider when onboarding clients to existing fiber networks.

 First, designers must ensure that they have available capacity.
 They need to be able to see if and where they have open fibers near new customers.

 Additionally, fiber route designers must be able to easily identify the most efficient path to get clients connected to the existing network.
 In some cases, this may require installing new equipment or components that can support the bandwidth requirements for new accounts.

-Before PSLightwave used OSPInsight, Dede didn’t have tools to fulfill these needs adequately.
+Before PSLightwave used OSPInsight, Dede didn’t have the tools to fulfill these needs adequately.
 She remembers drawing new routes on cardboard boxes!
 Sometimes, field technicians would even mock up design suggestions on objects that they found in the field.

 Today, Dede relies heavily on OSPInsight to design new routes and plan how clients will connect to existing infrastructure.
-She chooses the fiber, the frames, the slack loops, and more, and then determines how clients will achieve connectivity back to the hub.
-Dede also decides the best installation method for new cable (underground vs. aerial).
+She chooses the fiber, the frames, the slack loops, and more, and then determine how clients will achieve connectivity back to the hub.
+Dede also decides the best installation method for the new cable (underground vs. aerial).

 With OSPInsight’s Taper Report, Dede has all of the information she needs about what capacity and availability exists across PSLightwave’s networks.
 The Taper Report provides information, such as end ports, locations, priorities, and end users, down to the individual fiber.
 As a result, she can proactively plan splices and choose which cables to use.

 “I have to run a Taper Report on every cable to see our availability and how we’re going to splice.”